imanishbarnwal/Events-And-Hackathons/README.md

-# Online Events And Hackathons
+# Events And Hackathons

-## This is a collection of ***Online events and Hackathons***.
+## This is a collection of **Events and Hackathons** *(in-person or virtual)*.
 We as a student always forget the dates of the Events and recall after the date is over to fill the form.

+`P.s.
+This is a NO CODE & LOW CODE repository for beginners starting their journey in Opensource from Hacktoberfest`

 <br>